Charleston Perspective Walking Tours - FAQ

 We will walk the tours rain or shine.
 Charleston can have very unpredictable weather.
-A raincoat or umbrella are reccomended.
-Tour may be cancelled for severe weather.
+A raincoat or umbrella are recommended.
+Tour may be canceled for severe weather.

 >The 10am walking tour meets on the steps of the US Custom House, located at 200 East Bay Street.

 >The 1pm walking tour meets at Washington Square Park, behind 80 Broad Street, next to the statue of George Washington.

 We will explore the cobblestone streets and alleys and of the old walled city district.
 The walled city district is an area of 63 acres of land on the east side of the peninsula of Charleston.
 A wall was built around the small port town from 1686 to 1704.